 Accelerate previsualization and virtual moviemaking production.
 Lay out multiple camera shots in a single animation sequence.
 Start laying out shots in Maya, or import an EDL in FCP or AAF formats from editorial with associated movie, audio, and time code information.
 Reorder clips, edit In and Out points, and change camera assignments with the Sequencer Playlist.
 Use Playblast to review the sequence before optionally re-exporting an EDL to editorial for refinement.

-More easily optimize meshes for cleaner deformations and better performance.
+Optimize meshes for cleaner deformations and better performance.
 The Quad Draw tool integrates a Relax and Tweak feature with Soft Selection and an interactive Edge Extend tool.

 Enjoy more reliable polygon modeling.
 An efficient library enables faster, more consistent Boolean operations on polygon geometry.
 Produce better bevels with an extended Bevel tool.
 A more deeply integrated Modeling Toolkit streamlines polygon modeling workflows.

-A multithreaded unfolding algorithm and new selection workflows enable you to quickly create and edit complex UV meshes and get high-quality results.
+A multithreaded unfolding algorithm and selection workflows enable you to quickly create and edit complex UV meshes and get high-quality results.
 Easily toggle checkerboard and compression shaders to visualize UV distribution.
 Maya supports loading, visualizing, and rendering UDIM and UV tagged texture sequences, for a more streamlined workflow with Mudbox 3D digital sculpting and texture painting software and certain other applications.

 Create and edit polygon meshes with a production-proven, intuitive 3D character modeling and environment modeling toolset.
 Integrated modeling feature set built on technology from the NEX toolset from dRaster.
 Tools include Bridge, Poke, Cut, Wedge, Bevel, Extrude, Quad Draw, and Chamfer Vertex.
 You can preview or render smoothly subdivided meshes while editing a lower-resolution proxy or cage.